teenrage-dev/IELTS/README.md

 # If you want to see Home Before Registration WebPage you Need -> $'./src/partials/home-before-reg.html' and Delete <div class='visually-hidden'> with class visually-hidden

+# If you want to play a wild css file in the folder "dist"

 This project was created with Parcel.
 For dating and setting additional features [refer to documentation](https://parceljs.org/).